peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Finds the absolute value of this object (if it's negative, it becomes positive).
 * `EFloat Add​(int intValue)`<br>
- Adds this object and another number and returns the result.
+ Adds this arbitrary-precision binary floating-point number and a 32-bit signed integer and returns the result.
 * `EFloat Add​(long longValue)`<br>
- Not documented yet.
+ Adds this arbitrary-precision binary floating-point number and a 64-bit signed integer and returns the result.
 * `EFloat Add​(EFloat otherValue)`<br>
- Adds this object and another binary floating-point number and returns the result.
+ Adds this arbitrary-precision binary floating-point number and another arbitrary-precision binary floating-point number and returns the result.
 * `EFloat Add​(EFloat otherValue,
    EContext ctx)`<br>
- Finds the sum of this object and another object.
+ Adds this arbitrary-precision binary floating-point number and another arbitrary-precision binary floating-point number and returns the result.
 * `int compareTo​(int intOther)`<br>
  Compares the mathematical values of this object and another object, accepting NaN values.